kazim-kayhan/kayhan-color-theme/README.md

 # kayhan-color-theme
-## A theme extension for VS Code based.
+## A dark color theme extension for VS Code.